-Chapter VI A of the Income Tax Act 1961 specifies in detail the permissible deductions from the gross total income under section 80C to 80U of the Income Tax Act.
+Chapter VI A of the Income Tax Act 1961 specifies in detail the permissible deductions from the gross total income under sections 80C to 80U of the Income Tax Act.
 Section 80A of the Income Tax Act specifies that the amount of such deductions shall not exceed the amount of Gross Taxable Income of the assessee.
 Section 80DDB includes tax deductions for specified diseases for individuals and HUF.
-Deductions under this chapter cannot be claimed against long term capital gains, short term capital gains covered under section 111A, winnings from horse races or lotteries or such other income covered under section 115BB or income covered under section 115A, 115AB, 115AC, 115AD, 115BBA and 115D
+Deductions under this chapter cannot be claimed against long-term capital gains, short-term capital gains covered under section 111A, winnings from horse races or lotteries or such other income covered under section 115BB or income covered under sections 115A, 115AB, 115AC, 115AD, 115BBA and 115D.

 Get FREE Credit Report from Multiple Credit Bureaus Check Now